gmf|us|en|financial-resources|articles|moving-out-tips en_us en-us

 2. How to save

 My initial budget worked for a while, but it only took one flat tire for me to realize it was missing a key category: saving.
 I hadn’t been putting money aside, so I didn’t have an emergency fund or anything saved to help me pay for the tow truck, repair and new tire.
 I drained my bank account trying to get my car back on the road.
-After that life lesson, I committed to stashing 10-20% of my take-home pay into a savings account and regularly putting a little money into an emergency fund.
+After that life lesson, I switched to the pay yourself first budget method and committed to stashing 10-20% of my take-home pay into a savings account and regularly putting a little money into an emergency fund.

 3. How to change a tire

-Changing a tire used to be easy, just call Dad.
+Changing a tire used to be easy — just call Dad.
 But as soon as I was self-reliant, I needed to get familiar with tire irons, wheel covers and jacks.
 Knowing how to do a simple 15- to 20-minute repair would ultimately save me hundreds of dollars.
 If you don’t know how to change a tire or make other routine repairs, ask a trusted friend or family member to show you.
-Worn tires are more likely to cause a blowout or other safety hazard, so check to make sure your tires (including the spare) are in good condition and properly inflated.
+Worn tires are more likely to cause a blowout or other safety hazard, so check your tires (including the spare) to ensure they are in good condition and properly inflated.

 4. How to build credit